holdfenytolvaj/pogi/docs/notification.md

 See [Postgresql documentation](https://www.postgresql.org/docs/current/sql-notify.html)

 ## Some comments
 Notification listeners uses a dedicated connection.
-When the postgresql server restarts, some notifications will not be received, but the connection and the listeners will be re-created.
+If e.g. the postgresql server restarts, some notifications might not be received, but the connection and the listeners will be re-created.